MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ## Technical

-### What is the difference between the A SKUs in Azure and EM SKUs in Office 365?
+### What is the difference between the A SKUs in Azure and the EM SKUs in Office 365?

 PowerBI.com is an enterprise solution that includes many capabilities like social collaboration, email subscription, etc. in a Software as a Service offering